studio-b12/goat/docs/book/src/scripting/index.md

 Goat uses ES5.1 conform JavaScript interpreted by the [goja](https://github.com/dop251/goja) micro-engine.

 In each script instance, you have access to the current state values via the global environment variables.
-Also, you can define global variables using the `var` statement to define values which will be set to the state after successful script execution.
+Also, you can define global variables using the `var` statement to define values which will be saved in the state after successful script execution.

 Example: